Back to Freepik Calendar

 The first council of the Catholic Church and the Orthodox Church

-This significant council, also known as The Council of Nicaea I, took place between May 20 and June 19, in the city of Nicaea of Bithynia, in the heart of the splendorous Roman Empire.
-It was convened by the Roman Emperor Constantine I, who a few years earlier legalized and embraced Christianity into the Empire.
-Some significant achievements were made on this council.
-Between them, we highlight that the consubstantial fact of Christ, God – his father – and the Holy Spirit were recognized, the promulgation of the first canonical law, and the establishment of the official day of Easter.
-The date changes from year to year but is always celebrated on Sunday.
+This significant council, also known as The First Council of Nicaea, took place between May 20 and June 19 in the city of Nicaea of Bithynia, in the heart of the splendorous Roman Empire.
+It was convened by the Roman Emperor Constantine I, who legalized and embraced Christianity into the Empire a few years earlier.
+Several significant achievements were made by this council.
+Among them, the council recognized the consubstantial nature of Christ, God - his father - and the Holy Spirit.
+Additionally, the council promulgated the first canonical law and established the official day of Easter.
+The date changes from year to year, but it is always celebrated on a Sunday.

 19th century - today